-This result tells us that InqA essentially coincides with the existing support-based system.
-It must be noted that in most presentations of the support-based system, the proposition expressed by a sentence is defined as the set of maximal states supporting the sentence, rather than the set of all supporting states.
-However, central logical notions like entailment and equivalence are directly defined in terms of support, which means that the logic that the two systems give rise to is exactly the same.
-Thus, all the logical results obtained for the support-based system immediately carry over to InqA.
-In particular, we can import the following completeness result (Ciardelli, 2009; Ciardelli and Roelofsen, 2011).
+which means that the logic that the two systems give rise to is exactly the same.
+Thus, all the logical results obtained for the support-based system immediately carry over to our algebraic system.
+In particular, we can import the following completeness result (Ciardelli, 2009, Ciardelli and Roelofsen, 2009, 2011).